arguello/arguello.github.io/_posts/2015-02-01-daddy-daughter-racketeering.md

 Could it be a trap?!!

 Treading carefully, I tried [An Introduction to Racket with Pictures](http://docs.racket-lang.org/quick/).
-Simple and cool, I started thinking that the Lisps have an undeserved reputation.
+Simple and cool.
+I started thinking that the Lisps have an undeserved reputation.
 All the same, Ariel would need more than a quick introduction.

 So, I continued my recce, and found the book [Realm of Racket: Learn to Program, One Game at a Time!](http://www.amazon.com/Realm-Racket-Learn-Program-Game/dp/1593274912/)